alirezaalallah/FirstName-LastName-pq-assignment/README.md

 # How to prepare environment?
-In order to run the application you need `docker-compose`, all you need is that go to the directory where docker-compose file exist, below command take you there!
+In order to run the application you need `docker-compose`, all you need is that go to the directory where docker-compose file exist, below command takes you there!

 ```bash
 cd infra/docker
 ```

-and then run it!
+and then run it with following command:

 ```bash
 docker-compose up -d
 ```
-Now you stock-db up and running!
+Now your stock-db up and running!

 # How to run?